YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 The values that we write in the `ocanren{}` quotation, such as `"this is a string"`, `'c'` (a single character), `true` (a boolean value),  `S (S O)` (a constructor application), `(O, S O)` (a tuple), `15` (an integer), `[1;2;3]` (a list) and  `false :: []` (amending a list) etc., are not taken as is.
-Instead, they are type casted into the injected level from the ground level where they seems to be in the eyes of the programmer.
+Instead, they are converted into the injected level from the ground level where they seems to be in the eyes of the programmer.
 For example, the expression `S (S O)` would be converted into (the AST of) `s (s (o ()))`
 --- an application of constructors is converted into the application